cyberark/secretless-broker/docs/_posts/2018-07-30-conversion-to-go-modules.md

 ## `vgo` and the new Go modules

 Despite the growing acceptance of `dep` as _the_ dependency management tool for Golang, in mid-2018 a [new proposal](https://blog.golang.org/versioning-proposal) emerged for managing Golang project dependencies, known as `vgo` or Versioned Go Modules.
-The proposal was accepted, and as of [`Go1.11`](https://tip.golang.org/doc/go1.11#modules) modules will be available as an alternative to `GOPATH`, with integrated support for versioning and package distribution.
-Go modules are currently available as part of `golang:1.11beta2` ([docker image](https://hub.docker.com/_/golang/)) and are expected to become available in the GA version of `Go1.11` around August 1st (a day after this posting).
+The proposal was accepted, and as of [`Go v1.11`](https://tip.golang.org/doc/go1.11#modules) modules are available as an alternative to `GOPATH`, with integrated support for versioning and package distribution.

 ## Conversion of the Secretless Broker